VictorAlmeidaFonseca/CaixaVirtual/README.md

    descricao: String } ]
 ```
 **PUT** (update movimentacoe)
-> The request put get the movimentacoes object by id and update any value.
+> The request "put" get the movimentacoes object by id and update any value.
 ```
 http://localhost:3000/movimentacoes/movimentacaoid
 ```

 **DEL** (delete movimentacoes)
-> This request delete get movimentacoes object by id and delete.
+> This request "delete" get movimentacoes object by id and delete.
 Return the message: "Movimentacao successfully deleted".
 You nedd change the "movimentacaoid" at url to current id.
 ```
 http://localhost:3000/movimentacoes/movimentacaoid
 ```